mircealungu/homepage/content/post/after-two-weeks-with-the-newest-macbook-pro.md

-terribly frustrating. it's like something is really missing there. however, os x allows you to remap the caps-lock key to esc, and in a few days it becomes second nature. good by esc key. i predict you'll be reincarnated in a wider key in the next generations of keyboards.
+terribly frustrating. it's like something is really missing there. however, os x allows you to remap the caps-lock key to esc, and in a few days it becomes second nature. good bye esc key. i predict you'll be reincarnated in a wider key in the next generations of keyboards.
 - raw processor speed. based on my own fibonacci benchmark